wp-plugins/related-posts-by-taxonomy/readme.txt

 == Screenshots ==

 1. The Widget
+2. Twenty Fifteen screenshot.
+Related posts in the sidebar
-2. Twenty Twelve screenshot.
+3. Twenty Twelve screenshot.
 Post thumbnails (after post content) and the widget
-3. Twenty Thirteen screenshot.
+4. Twenty Thirteen screenshot.
 Post thumbnails (after post content) and the widget

 == Changelog ==
 = 1.0 =